 Just 10 minutes from downtown, Louisville International Airport is a low-fare airport that draws travelers from across the Kentucky and Southern Indiana region.
-The airport offers nonstop service to 28 destinations and convenient connections to cities worldwide.
-The airport accommodated almost 3.47 million passengers in 2017.
+The airport offers nonstop service to more than 30 destinations including 19 of the region’s top 20 domestic markets.
+With just one stop, travelers from across the region can reach more than 460 destinations in the U.S. and worldwide.
+The airport accommodated nearly 3.87 million passengers in 2018.

 Louisville International is situated on approximately 1,500 acres.
 The passenger terminals comprise more than 360,000 sq. ft. and have 24 boarding gates.
 The airport offers 5,957 public parking spaces — including a 4-level parking garage, with three levels under cover and a convenient credit-card-only parking lot next to the passenger terminal.

 The airport consists of two parallel runways, one crosswind runway and more than 62,000 linear feet of taxiways.
 Aircraft operations (take offs and landings) totaled 163,676 in 2017.